hackclub/hackclub/workshops/notesToSelf/README.md

 $(".post-new-note").on("click", postNewNote);
 ```

-Our `postNewnote()` function should:
+Our `postNewNote()` function should:

 - grab the note's title and body from the HTML form
 - get the current timestamp
 - store these three values in an object
-- store that object in `storedNotes`
+- store that object in `myNotes`
 - updating `notes` in local storage

-#### Grab Note Info from the HTML elements
+#### Grabbing Note Info from the HTML elements

 We can access the elements using jQuery.
-Type the following lines inside `postNewNote()`:
+Type the following lines inside `postNewNote()` (within the `{` and `}`):

 ```js
 var titleInput = $(".new-note-title");
 var contentInput = $(".new-note-content");
 ```

 This stores references to the input elements for title and content, respectively.
-Next, we'll actually get the values, and store them beneath the two lines:
+Next, we'll actually get the values, and store them in variables.
+Type this directly after the previous two lines:

 ```js
 var noteTitle = titleInput.val();
 var noteContent = contentInput.val();
 ```

-#### Get the Current Time and Date
+#### Getting the Current Time and Date

 Now, we'll store the date and time that we posted the note.
 JavaScript provides an easy way to get the current date and time, which we can use in our `postNewNote()` function.
-Add the following line to the bottom of the function:
+Add this after the previous lines:

 ```js
 var noteDate = new Date();